milotruck-shin/STM32h7xx_notes/docs/stm32-cmsis-register-mapping-fdcan.md

 2. **A C struct** matching register layout
 3. **A typed pointer macro** to that struct

 This gives readable and safer code.
+A clever way to map the registers through stuct rather than explicitly writing every macro Def of register values

 ---